cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 Named Graphs allow IrishGen to partition the various MSS sources into their own sub-graphs.
-This allows the user to interrogate one MS tradition or another, which can be important to certain investigations such as when a user is searching broadly for some information; for instance, a name is encountered in another text and the user wishes to know if the name appears in any genealogical corpus and any context or connections that person may have in the medieval Irish genealogies which will help understand and read the context of the other text.
+This allows the user to interrogate one MS tradition or another, which can be important to certain investigations such as when a user is searching for specific information which is known to reside in a particular MS.  For instance, a name is found in the same MS and the user wishes to check the genealogies quickly to see if that name is found within it.

 However, choosing a Triplestore has consequences for querying in the presence of Named Graphs.
 GraphDB's implementation mentioned above